rust-lang/cargo/src/doc/src/appendix/git-authentication.md

 locations (`.ssh/known_hosts` in your home directory, or `/etc/ssh/ssh_known_hosts` on Unix-like platforms or `%PROGRAMDATA%\ssh\ssh_known_hosts` on Windows).
 More information about these files can be found in the [sshd man page].
+Alternatively, keys may be configured in a Cargo configuration file with [`net.ssh.known-hosts`].

 When connecting to an SSH host before the known hosts has been configured, Cargo will display an error message instructing you how to add the host key.